hubo1016/vlcp/doc/source/ovstest.rst

 .. note:: VLCP communicates with OpenvSwitch in two protocols: OpenFlow and OVSDB (a specialized JSON-RPC protocol).
-          Usually the SDN controller is deployed on the same server with OpenvSwitch, in that case the default OVSDB UNIX socket is used, so we do not need to configure OVSDB connections with ``ovs-vsctl set-manager``
+          Usually the SDN controller is deployed on the same server with OpenvSwitch, in that case the default OVSDB UNIX socket is used, so we do not need to configure OVSDB connections with ``ovs-vsctl set-manager``.

+          ovs fail-mode secure means ovs disconnect with controller, ovs will not set up flows on its own another fail-mode standalone ovs will set up flows cause the datapath to act link an ordinary MAC-learning switch.

 From now on, if you run into some problems, or you want to retry this toturial, you can delete the whole bridge::